renatocarvalho/blog/source/2012-07-14-golden-rectangle-in-web-design.html.markdown

 The Golden Ratio
 ----------------

 It basically consists of two numerical values.
 One which is wider than the other but in a way that is proportionate to its sum with its smaller other.
-We can describe this simply in a math equation:
+We can describe this simply in an equation.

     (a + b) / a = a + b

-In web design, you can get the next proportionate neighbor by either multiplying or dividing its width value by 1.61803399.
+In web design, you can get the next proportionate element by either multiplying or dividing its width value by 1.61803399.
 So for example, if you have 960px container, an ideal container for your content would be 593px since:

     container = 960
     content = container / 1.61803399